cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

 ---
-title: A Game FIFO
+title: Store FIFO - Put Your Games in Order
 order: 11
 description: You prepare to expire games
 tag: deep-dive
 ---

-# A Game FIFO
+# Store FIFO - Put Your Games in Order

 <HighlightBox type="synopsis">